How to Spot a Dumbbell Press: I Can’t Believe I Have to Say This

 Presumably these are people who are supposed to know what they’re doing, and it dumbfounds me at some of the stuff I see going down at some commercial gyms.

-Take for example something I witnessed not too long ago as I watched a trainer spot his client through something as simple and innocuous as a set of dumbbell bench presses.
+Take for example something I witnessed not too long ago as I watched a trainer spot his client through something as simple as a set of dumbbell bench presses.

 Everything was fine and dandy until the client started to struggle and the trainer grabbed her elbows to help her out.